Velocidex/velociraptor-docs/content/blog/2020/2020-08-16-profiling-the-beast-58913437fd16/_index.md

 ![](../../img/1VV4GJRhUlO2rnN8zG1ahKA.png)

 Scrolling the call graph in this case shows that the os.Open() function spends about 35% of the time.
 Since os.Open() is not a part of our own code, it shows we end up spending most of our time in the operating system.
 In fact 35% of our time is spent waiting for Windows Defender’s real time scanner (which blocks os.Open for us as it scans the files on demand — Windows defender is a huge performance killer.).

+{{% notice note %}}
-> # Our job as Velociraptor developers is to spend as little time as possible in our own code relative to the time spent in the operating system or external libraries.
+Our job as Velociraptor developers is to spend as little time as possible in our own code relative to the time spent in the operating system or external libraries.
+{{% /notice %}}

 The function’s source code is shown in the top right pane and we see how much time is spent at each line of code.
 This makes it easy to see what function calls end up taking the most time and guides our thinking into possible optimizations